CSpanias/cspanias.github.io/_posts/2024-01-01-HTB - Escape.md

 ## Vertical privilege escalation

-We can now visit the [Certify's GitHub page](https://github.com/GhostPack/Certify) which includes details instructions on what we can do when we find a vulnerable cert template.
+We can now visit [Certify's GitHub page](https://github.com/GhostPack/Certify) which includes details instructions on what we can do when we find a vulnerable cert template.
 There are 3 potential scenarios listed on this page, and we currently are on the third one (*VulnTemplate*).
 Luckily for us, they show the abuse of scenario 3 step by step:

   ![](certify_github.png)